 Though the New York Film Festival Critics Academy is open to applicants outside the New York area, it unfortunately cannot provide travel or housing for the duration of the festival.
 While there is no specific age limit for applicants, the ideal candidate should have completed at least two years of college or have concluded academic studies no more than five years ago.

-Accepted critics will be notified by Monday, August 20.
 Emphasis will be placed on strength of writing and a diversity of voices, backgrounds, and film interests.

 Requirements: Applicants must have completed a minimum of two years of undergraduate study or have no more than two years of experience creating critical and/or journalistic content about movies.
 They must demonstrate an interest in film criticism and/or film journalism as well as the ability to speak and write fluently in English.